bennert/bennert.github.io/docs/PersonalGrowth/PathToGrowth/index.en.md

 > The Truth Will Set You Free

-* Get CLEAR and HONEST about where you really are compared to where you really want to be
+* Get CLEAR and HONEST about where you really are compared to where you really want to be (be specific)
 * CLOSE THE GAP.
 Get clear on what's gotten in the way in the past.
 Is it fear, Belief / set of beliefs, emotion, habit, missing a skill / set of skills?
-(80% psychology / 20% mechanics)
+(80% psychological / 20% mechanical)

 ## Step 3: Create a Massive Action Plan (M.A.P.)